exlunaproject/lua_at_client/README.md

 ## Usage Examples #

 Lua@Client usage will vary slightly according to the assigned Lua VM.
-As of the current release, the starlight is the default recommended VM to run client-side scripts.
+As of the current release, starlight is the default recommended VM to run client-side scripts.

 For starlight (or moonshine), see [LUA_AT_CLIENT.starlight.md](https://github.com/felipedaragon/lua_at_client/blob/master/docs/LUA_AT_CLIENT.starlight.md)